wp-plugins/my-calendar/readme.txt

 * New feature: filter events by available accessibility services
 * New feature: Combined filter shortcode to group all filters into a single form. [mc_filters show='locations,categories,access']
 * New feature: new API for adding custom fields to events.
-* New feature: data API to fetch event data in JSON or RSS formats.
+* New feature: data API to fetch event data in JSON, CSV, or RSS formats.
 * New feature: Archive events to hide from admin events list.
 * New feature: Control input options for multiple types of location input data.
 * New feature: Shortcode generator for primary, upcoming, and today's events shortcodes.